HsiangHung/Machine_Learning_Note/Graph/README.md

 ## Connectivity

-* A graph is called Connected if there is a path between every pair of its vertices
+* A graph is called Connected if there is a path between any two vertices.
 * A connected component of a graph is a maximal connected subgraph of it.

 ![](images/connectivity.png)